nikfrank/checkers/README.md

 if there is a jumping move available, non-jumping moves are filtered out

 opponent's pieces jumped in the middle of a turn are not removed until the end of the turn.

+player may end turn if he has jumped his piece back to a space the piece was on previously (ko)
 ```

 in order to keep our user experience simple, we will show only the 'single jump' moves on the board